 501 Broadway, Nashville, TN 37203

-The Tennessee Sports Hall of Fame celebrates the many great athletes that have come from Tennessee.
+The Tennessee Sports Hall of Fame celebrates the many great athletes from Tennessee.

-If you’re a sports fan, then you’re in luck as the Tennessee Sports Hall of Fame is located in Downtown Nashville.
+You’re lucky if you’re a sports fan, as the Tennessee Sports Hall of Fame is located in Downtown Nashville.

-During your tour of the Tennessee Sports Hall of Fame, you can also try on jerseys, pads, and helmets for photos if you would like.
+During your Tennessee Sports Hall of Fame tour, you can also try on jerseys, pads, and helmets for photos if you like.

 11. Tennessee State Capitol